 This dough is soft and a little bit sticky.
 However, it is possible to roll and cut it.

-Just be sure to use plenty of flour on the counter and your rolling pin, or use half flour and half cocoa powder.
-A bench scrape can help transfer the shapes to a cookie sheet.
+You will want to wrap it in plastic wrap and let it chill for at least an hour before you try to roll it out.
+Be sure to use plenty of flour on the counter and your rolling pin, or use half flour and half cocoa powder.

-Scooping the dough is another great option.
+If you want to just scoop the dough for drop cookies, you don’t need to chill the dough first.
 For these big round cookies I used a medium cookie scoop.

 The cookies don’t spread much, but they do puff a bit.
 I gently pressed them down a bit and shaped them with damp fingers before I baked them.